imprint

 If you generally do not want cookies, you can set up your browser so that it always informs you when a cookie is to be set.
 You can decide for each individual cookie whether or not to allow it.

-Google is an active participant in the EU-US Privacy Shield Framework, which regulates the correct and secure data transfer of personal data.
-You can find more information on this at https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG .
-If you want to find out more about data processing by Google, we recommend the company’s own data protection declaration at https://policies.google.com/privacy?hl=de .
+Google is an active participant in the EU-U.S. Privacy Shield Framework, which regulates the correct and secure transfer of personal data.
+You can find more information on this at https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG.
+If you would like to find out more about Google’s data processing, we recommend that you read the company’s own privacy policy at https://policies.google.com/privacy?hl=de.

 Google Analytics privacy policy

-We use Google Analytics from Google LLC (1600 Amphitheater Parkway Mountain View, CA 94043, USA) on this website to statistically evaluate visitor data.
-Google Analytics uses target-oriented cookies.
+We use Google Analytics from Google LLC (1600 Amphitheatre Parkway Mountain View, CA 94043, USA) on this website to statistically analyze visitor data.
+Google Analytics uses targeted cookies for this purpose.

 Google Analytics cookies